Installing Central on DigitalOcean#

 3. Build and restart the service container.

-$ docker compose build service && docker compose up -d service
+$ docker compose build service && docker compose stop service && docker compose up -d service

 If an upgrade was the cause of the memory error, you may revert these changes after the upgrade and build and restart the service container.

 Central uses Let's Encrypt SSL certificates to secure all communication.
-To use your own certs:
+To use custom certificates:

 1. Generate a fullchain.pem (-out) file which contains your certificate followed by any necessary intermediate certificate(s).